 Here are a few things to look for when searching for a good piece of land.

 Quality Deed Restrictions

-Deed restrictions, often called “restrictive covenants,” are contained in a deed and limit how a piece of real estate can be used and what can be built on it.
+Deed restrictions, often called “restrictive covenants,” are contained in a deed and limit how you can use a piece of real estate and what you can build on it.

 Rule #1 concerning deed restrictions is simple: Read them!

-For example, if you would like to build a 2,500 square foot home but your deed restriction limits you to a 2,000 square foot home, you will want to look elsewhere for a lot to build on.
+For example: maybe you’d like to build a 2,500 square foot home but your deed restriction limits you to a 2,000 square foot home.
+In this case, you’ll want to look elsewhere for a lot to build on.

-If you don’t like deed restrictions, it would be best to buy a lot in a neighborhood that does not include deed restrictions.
+If you don’t like deed restrictions, look for a neighborhood that does not include them.

 When choosing a lot, make sure that your subdivision has a good plan in place for development.